janosch24/hivemq-spring-boot-starter/README.md

 > **NOTE:** If you define a _DEFAULT_PATTERN_, _HiveMQ_ logging will follow this, uses its predefined pattern otherwise.

-In order to avoid clashes between your own _logback-spring.xml_ and _HiveMQs_ internal configuration, it is recommended to force _Spring Boot_ to use your version of the file _logback-spring.xml_:
+To avoid clashes between your own _logback-spring.xml_ and _HiveMQs_ internal configuration, it is recommended to force _Spring Boot_ to use your version of the file _logback-spring.xml_:

 ~~~yml